 - allowing pupils to access a wealth of different extra-curricular/developmental opportunities (this includes clubs and music provision)

-- booster groups in Year 6 using an additional teacher
+- booster groups in the spring and summer term using additional TA support.

 Our planned allocation is as follows: